NBA Rumors: New Orleans Pelicans Want To Sign DeMarcus Cousins To Short-Term Deal

 Expect to see Cousins explore all of his options this offseason.
 He still feels that he is one of the best players in the league and won’t want to settle for a short-term deal with smaller money.

-New Orleans is going to offer Cousins a one or two-year deal, but whether the money will be enough to convince him to come back or not is the question.
+New Orleans is going to offer Cousins a one- or two-year deal, but whether the money will be enough to convince him to come back or not is the question.